-Precipitation is collected every month (May, June, July, August, September)
+Precipitation is collected every first day of the month (May, June, July, August, September, October).
+In periods with heavy rain it might be necessary to collect more often to avoid spill-over from the 3 liter bottle.

 Procedure in the field